 These Web pages were designed to benefit the state courts, prospective interpreters and anyone interested in how state courts meet the needs of, and continuously seek to improve, services to individuals with limited English proficiency.

-The Court Consulting Services Division is pleased to welcome you to the website of its newly-established Language Access Services Section (LASS).
+The Court Consulting Services Division is pleased to welcome you to the Language Access Services Section (LASS).
 LASS provides state courts with resources to overcome language barriers in the courts and to ensure that providing individuals with limited English proficiency with access to the courts is a core function of the courts.

 LASS works closely with the Conference of Chief Justices (CCJ) and the Conference of State Court Administrators (COSCA) through the Language Access Advisory Committee (LAAC) and the Council of Language Access Coordinators (CLAC).

 About Us.
 Mission and history of LAAC and CLAC; CLAC state contacts; LASS staff; and NCSC's Language Access Resource Guide.

 NCSC is pleased to announce the release of NCSC's A National Call to Action Access to Justice for Limited English Proficient Litigants: Creating Solutions to Language Barriers in State Courts.
 NCSC hopes that the Call to Action will serve as a helpful road map to jurisdictions as they work toward improving services to LEP litigants.
 Read More...